High Singularity technology that allows the extraction and manipulation of the stored vacuum energy contained in depleted Q-balls.

 Fifth Singularity Q-Battery

 Among Fifth Singularity entities, the technology of Q-batteries advances considerably.
 Specifically, the limitations of Q-crit are somehow removed and the storage potential of each Q-ball increases massively, up to a level of some 40 Solar masses - commonly referred to as 'Q-black hole'.
-This, combined with both improved methods for managing matter-Q-ball interactions and the construction of Q-mirrors durable enough to convert medium mass astrophysical bodies (brown dwarves, M-class suns, white dwarves, and neutron stars) into antimatter leads to a number of new applications.
+This, combined with both improved methods for managing matter-Q-ball interactions and the construction of Q-mirrors durable enough to convert medium mass astrophysical bodies (brown dwarfs, M-type stars, white dwarfs, and neutron stars) into antimatter leads to a number of new applications.
 So-called 'Singularity Seeds' are perhaps the most well-known result of these advances - allowing the S5 to effectively conjure 'instant mass' out of nowhere, particularly if the Seed is deployed using void bubble technology.
 Artificial degenerate matter, black hole bombs, and wormhole imploders have all captured the imagination (and sometimes the nightmares) of trillions of modosophonts who concern themselves with such things.
 Although, rather ironically, the number of modosophonts and low transapients who have actually witnessed this technology in action is infinitesimal compared to the number who express concern about it.

 Sixth Singularity Q-Battery